Subsidies and Support for Digitalization in Switzerland

 Swiss Guarantee

-Guarantee cooperatives (CRC-PME in French-speaking Switzerland) can guarantee up to CHF 500,000 in bank loans for digitalization projects, facilitating SME access to credit.
+Guarantee cooperatives (CRC-PME in French-speaking Switzerland) can guarantee up to custom project scope in bank loans for digitalization projects, facilitating SME access to credit.

 Technology Leasing